Skip to content

 Declare dependencies as singletons, scoped, or transient to control whether to inject a fresh copy or reuse existing instances.

-One instance per application. @service(lifetime="singleton") is the default.
+One instance per application. @injectable(lifetime="singleton") is the default.

 class Database: